Man charged with murder after fatal stabbing in Hammersmith

 Stephen Blake, 32, of Melrose Gardens, is due to appear in custody at Westminster Magistrates' Court on Saturday (March 3).

-The victim, a 42-year-old man, was found at an address in Melrose Gardens on Thursday (March 1) and pronounced dead a short while later.
+The victim, a 42-year-old man, was found at an address in Melrose Gardens and pronounced dead a short while later.

-Police were called by London Ambulance Service at 5.40pm to reports of a man stabbed.
+Police were called by London Ambulance Service at 5.40pm to reports of a man stabbed on Thursday (March 1).

 Officers bellieve they know the identity of the victim but await formal identification.